Weather Underground: Flint War Council, December 1969

 Two major decisions came out of the War Council.
 The first was to go underground and to begin a violent, armed struggle against the state without attempting to organize or mobilize a broad swath of the public.
-The Weather Underground hoped to create underground collectives in major cities throughout the country.
-In fact, the Weathermen eventually created only three significant, active collectives; one in California, one in the Midwest, and one in New York City.
-The New York City collective was led by Jacobs and Terry Robbins, and included Ted Gold, Kathy Boudin, Cathy Wilkerson (Robbins's girlfriend), and Diana Oughton.
-Jacobs was one of Robbins's biggest supporters, and pushed the Weathermen to let Robbins be as violent as he wanted to be.
-The Weatherman national leadership agreed, as did the New York City collective.
+The Weathermen hoped to create underground collectives in major cities throughout the country.
+Ultimately, the group created only three significant, active collectives: one in California, one in the Midwest, and one in New York City.
+The New York City collective was led by Jacobs and Terry Robbins, and included Ted Gold, Kathy Boudin, Cathy Wilkerson (Robbins's girlfriend) and Diana Oughton.
+Jacobs was one of Robbins' biggest supporters and pushed the Weathermen's national leadership to allow Robbins to be as violent as he wanted to be.
+The Weathermen leadership agreed, as did the New York City collective.
 The collective's first target was Judge John Murtagh, who was overseeing the trial of the "Panther 21".

-The second major decision was the dissolution of SDS.
-After the summer of 1969 fragmentation of SDS, Weatherman's adherents explicitly claimed themselves the real leaders of SDS and retained control of the SDS National Office.
-Thereafter, any leaflet, label, or logo bearing the name "Students for a Democratic Society" (SDS) was in fact the views and politics of Weatherman, not of the slate elected by Progressive Labor.
-Weatherman contained the vast majority of former SDS National Committee members, including Mark Rudd, David Gilbert, Vernon T. Grizzard and Bernardine Dohrn.
-The group, while small, was able to commandeer the mantle of SDS and all of its membership lists, but with Weatherman in charge there was little or no support from local branches or members of the organization, and local chapters soon disbanded.
-At the War Council, the Weathermen had decided to close the SDS National Office, ending the major campus-based organization of the 1960s which at its peak was a mass organization with 100,000 members.
+The second major decision was the dissolution of the SDS.
+After the group's fragmentation in the summer of 1969, the Weathermen's adherents explicitly claimed themselves to be the true leadership of the organization and retained control of the National Office.
+Thereafter, any leaflet, label or logo bearing the name "Students for a Democratic Society" (SDS) was in fact the views and politics of the Weathermen, not of the slate elected by the PLP.
+The Weathermen contained the vast majority of former SDS National Committee members, including Dohrn, Mark Rudd, David Gilbert and Vernon T. Grizzard.
+The group, while small, was able to commandeer the mantle of SDS and all of its membership lists, but with the Weathermen in charge there was little or no support from local branches or members of the old organization, and local chapters soon disbanded.
+At the War Council, the Weathermen had decided to close the SDS National Office, ending an organization which at its peak included 100,000 members just a few years earlier.